LET’S SORT IT OUT!

 This can cause long-lasting, damaging effects to the climate, as chemicals including:

-Residents should put their dead batteries in a tied plastic bag and place this on top of their grey bin for the usual fortnightly collection date.
+Batteries can cause fires if you throw them in your normal recycling or waste bin – so it’s really important to recycle them properly.
+Residents should put their dead batteries in a tied plastic bag and place this on top of their grey-lidded bin for the usual fortnightly collection date.